Where does mindfulness come from?

 Well, the 'What is Mindfulness' page helps to answer this.
 Essentially Jon Kabat Zinn (now an Emeritus Professor of Medicine) developed it from the origins mentioned in the previous column.
 The first trials were successful and there have subsequently been tens of thousands of research studies including Randomised Control Trials and Cochrane reviews (i.e. the highest standards in contemporary research).
-Most importantly though, as more people practice it for themselves, word spreads.
+Perhaps most importantly, as more people practice it for themselves, word spreads.

 what happens in a class or on a course?

-Well, that depends on the class or course.
-The ones provided by Mindful Edinburgh, draw from the origins mentioned above and involve their application (eg cognitive science) in the details of the practices.
+The courses provided by Mindful Edinburgh, draw from the origins mentioned above and involve their application (eg cognitive science) in the details of the practices.
 Guidance is offered, however this guidance includes repeated reassurances to only adopt (or adapt) the guidance if it feels right for you.
 There is no judgement about whether you do or don't follow the guidance.
-We are simply practicing techniques together and so there isn't a lot of talking as such.

 Well, sometimes there is teaching, and other times it could be said that the role is simply about facilitation of learning.
 We could go further and say that actually, when we are practicing together the role is that of co-creating.
 If the teacher is being fully present with people and the environment, then ultimately what arises in that moment together becomes the practice.
 After all, mindfulness is said to be about noticing what happens in the present moment.

 For more information about Mindful Edinburgh teaching and facilitation you can click here

 is it religious?